MetaFam/metagame-wiki/docs/how-does-it-work/xp.md

 Of course not!
 Although it *does* do a pretty damn good job, we regularly review the numbers to make amends for what’s missing or isn’t properly accounted for.

+Want to dig deeper?
+Read all about how XP is calculated in the [XP Playbook](https://wiki.metagame.wtf/playbooks/mgxp-metagame-experience-points).

 ## **🌱 What about those Seeds?**

 Seeds are the *Phase I* token.
 It's sweat equity, its currency, it's whatever you want it to be.
 Once a month, players of MetaGame receive their Seed tokens.